Reliability in Azure Virtual Machines

 Some applications provide built-in capabilities that can help when you deploy across multiple VMs.
 For example, SQL Server on Azure VMs provides a set of capabilities to simplify your configuration and management processes across availability zones.

-You can consider using Azure Site Recovery zone-to-zone disaster recovery when your application runs in a single zone at a time, and where you don't require near-instant failover between zones.
-Zone-to-zone disaster recovery has some important limitations to be aware of, so review your requirements thoroughly.
+You can consider using Azure Site Recovery zone-to-zone disaster recovery (DR) when your application runs in a single zone at a time and you don't require near-instant failover between zones.
+Zone-to-zone DR has some important limitations, so review your requirements thoroughly.

 Multi-region support

-Azure Virtual Machines are single-region resources.
+Azure VMs are single-region resources.
 If the region becomes unavailable, your VM is also unavailable.

 Alternative multi-region approaches